What are the requirements relating to advertising open positions?

 What exemptions are there from overtime?

-New York generally recognizes the exemptions set forth by the Fair Labor Standards Act, provided that exempt employees must be paid no less than one-and-one-half times the prevailing minimum wage rate for overtime worked (12 N.Y.C.R.R. §142-2.2, see also N.Y.S.
+New York generally recognizes the exemptions set forth by the Fair Labor Standards Act, subject to a weekly salary threshold requirement above that of federal law.
+Employees who are exempt from overtime under federal law but are not exempt under state law because they do not meet the minimum salary threshold for exemption must be paid no less than one-and-one-half times the prevailing minimum wage rate for overtime worked (12 N.Y.C.R.R. §142-2.2, see also N.Y.S.
 Dept. of Lab.
-Opinion Ltr., RO-10-0025 (June 30 2010)).
+Opinion Ltr., RO-10-0025 (June 30, 2010)).

 What payroll and payment records must be maintained?